thiswillbeyourgithub/Clozolkor/README.md

 Useful vim command to convert rapidly some clozes from its html : `s/<div>}}<br><\/div>//g | s/<div>{{c1::<\/div>//g | s/<li>/<li>{{c1::/g | s/<\/li>/}}<\/li>/g`.
 If you want to see this command in action, [click here](bin/demo_vim.gif).

-I use anki 2.1, I don't know if it works in 2.0.
+I use `anki 2.1` and try to be up to date.
+I don't know if it works in `2.0`.
+I ensure the version works on `AnkiDroid` as it it what I use, I tend to be up to date with it.

 ### If you like the idea, these addons will interest you